strategineer/personal-website/content/blog/2025-08-03/index.md

 Sparky took that in stride and used a Move on his sheet in response: "Do something you didn't think you were capable of doing".

-For the first time, Sam stood up to BB, shouting back at him with Sparky delivering a truly great monologue.
+For the first time, Sam stood up to BB, shouting back at him with Sparky delivering a great monologue.
 BB took that in stride and respectfully tipped his metaphorical hat to Sam.

 This was cool as hell, in a campaign I think that we would have returned and built on that moment in subsequent sessions.
 What's so interesting to me about this moment, is that a scene like this would have never in a million years happened in one of my OSR games.

-Don't get me wrong I like my OSR games but clearly I need to play more story games and that's what I'll be doing.
+Don't get me wrong I like my OSR games but clearly I need to play more story games if I want to experience more moments like this and that's what I'll be doing.

 ### The Character/Camp Creation Process

 The character creation process was simple and quick yet left a lot of room on the page for thinking about my character's motivations and their vibe.

 Despite it not coming up explicitly in the session itself, through the character creation process I came up with the idea that BB's coach/mentor would be his homophobic dad and this could explain some of the emotional repression and outbursts that are built into the Athlete's Moves.
-It never came up explicitly in play but that backstory element helped to ground the character in my mind.
+It never came up explicitly in play but I think that this backstory element helped me to roleplay BB more effectively at the table.

 Reading through the character description, the simple picklists that you can choose from and their Moves made me feel ready to roleplay my character immediately which is great for a oneshot.

 The camp creation process was quick too.
-This sort of collaborative world building is a great way to get everyone at the table invested in this shared imaginary space and it works great in Sleepaway (it also works great in TundraFundra's Blightfall, I'll be writing about that later on).
+This sort of collaborative world building is a great way to get everyone at the table invested in a shared imaginary space and it works great in Sleepaway (it also works great in TundraFundra's Blightfall, I'll be writing about that later on).

 # Conclusion

 Even though I'm much more familiar with OSR-style TTRPGs, this oneshot of Sleepaway has convinced me that I've really been missing out and that I should find more opportunities to play more story games.

-As long as I can find people who'll bear with me "dropping the ball" here and there while I get better at it.
+As long as I can find people who'll bear with me "dropping the ball" here and there while I get better at this style of play.